dev-protocol/protocol/.github/CONTRIBUTING.md

 1. Fork this repository
 2. Create your feature branch: `git checkout -b awesome-feature`
+3. Changes something; run `npm run lint`
-3. Commit your changes: `git commit -am "Add awesome feature"`
+4. Commit your changes: `git commit -am "Add awesome feature"`
-4. Push to the branch: `git push origin awesome-feature`
+5. Push to the branch: `git push origin awesome-feature`
-5. Submit a pull request to this repository
+6. Submit a pull request to this repository

 ## How to start development?